jessb0t/neuroling-resources/index.md

 # Datasets

 The public release of datasets  is a cornerstone of open science.
-In this particular collection, I include only datasets that could be relevant to an investigation of linguistics-related questions and which contain neural data (EEG, MEG, FFR, ECoG, fMRI, etc.).
+In this particular collection, I include only datasets that could be relevant to an investigation of linguistics-related questions (including auditory processing) and which contain neural data (EEG, MEG, FFR, ECoG, fMRI, etc.).
 They are in no particular order.
 All papers are linked to the DOI or ArXiv for ease of reference, but many are also freely available via PubMed Central.

 ### ERP CORE | EEG